oalger/Getting-and-Cleaning-Data-Project/README.md

 ## Step 5:  Subsetting by Means and Std columns
 A list of column names that contain the string "mean()" is created using the grep function.
 Similarly, a list of column names that contain the string "std()" is created.
 A sorted list of columns including the "Subject", "Activity", mean and std is usecd to select the columns for a new subset of the data.
 ## Step 6:  Merging the Activity Names
+The list of activity names from the activity_labels.txt is merged into the subset data set matching the number of the activity in each data table.
+## Step 7:  Summarizing the data set
+The subset data table is grouped by Activity and Subject and then the summarize_each function is used to calculate the mean of each column.
+The result is the tidy data set that gives the mean measurements of each variable for each Activity and Subject.
+The resulting data set is saved to the working directory.